Inquiry Policies

 1. The Inquiry is gathering evidence from individuals and organisations representing those with protected characteristics and other marginalised groups (such as those from different socio-economic backgrounds or those in different localities) where it is relevant to each of the 12 areas included in the Terms of Reference, including consideration of disproportionate and intersectional impacts.

-2. The main vehicle in gathering a diverse range of experiences and perspectives is through the Inquiry’s listening project, Let’s Be Heard.
+2. The main vehicle in gathering a diverse range of experiences and perspectives is through the Inquiry’s public participation project, Let’s Be Heard.
 This project has allowed the Inquiry to hear directly from all people of Scotland including children and young people, about their experiences of the pandemic, how these experiences impacted them and any lessons they believe should be learned.
 These experiences help guide the Inquiry’s investigations and inform its reports and recommendations.
-This includes identifying any disproportionate or unequal impacts on particular groups or communities,drawing on their experience through more focused engagements.
+This includes identifying any disproportionate or unequal impacts on particular groups or communities, drawing on their experience through more focused engagements.

 3. The Let’s Be Heard team is proactively working to remove barriers to participation by providing a wide range of choice around how individuals and groups can engage with the Inquiry.
 They will also use a trauma informed and person-centred approach in outreach activities, and will offer different versions of public-facing materials including Easy Read, British Sign Language (BSL), Braille and translations to other languages.